adityapratapsingh1008/RTOS/02_PushButton_LED_Toggle/README.md

-# Experiment 2 — GPIO Digital Input: Push Button LED Toggle
+# GPIO Digital Input: Push Button LED Toggle

 ##  Aim
 To interface a push button as digital input and demonstrate LED control by toggling its state on each valid button press.